NayAye

 Key Features & Deliverables

-When the survey is complete, the user receives three distinct deliverables.
-Each is designed to be immediately actionable — not a list of options, but a structured decision package.
+When the survey is complete, the user receives four distinct deliverables.
+Each is drawn from an analysis against a curated Tool Catalog of over 30 industry-leading platforms — and each is designed to be immediately actionable, not a list of options.

-A witty, contrarian assessment of the user’s current plan.
-Written in NayAye’s signature 18th-century voice, it identifies the specific inefficiencies in the user’s proposed approach before any recommendation is made.
+A witty, Franklin-flavored critique of the user’s proposed approach.
+Written in the Sovereign’s 18th-century voice, it identifies the specific inefficiencies and over-complications before any recommendation is made.

 The B.Free Map